Coronavirus disease (COVID-19) information for pharmacists

 If the patient obtained a medicine through continued dispensing arrangements in the last 12 months, they will not be eligible under the current arrangement.
 You should discuss with the patient options available to them including other emergency supply provisions.

-As an interim arrangement prior to the implementation of ePrescribing, a Special Arrangement has been put in place to support patients to access prescription medicines via telehealth arrangements while confined to their homes during the COVID-19 pandemic.
+As an interim arrangement prior to the widespread implementation of ePrescribing, a Special Arrangement has been put in place to support patients to access prescription medicines via telehealth arrangements while confined to their homes during the COVID-19 pandemic.
+This enables supply of certain PBS medicines to be made based on an image of the prescription provided to the pharmacist by the prescriber.

 Pharmacists should check advice from their specific state or territory health department to determine which aspects of this Commonwealth measure have been incorporated into their local legislation.
 PSA is continuing to closely work with Commonwealth, state and territory departmental staff and will update this page as information comes to hand.